Nijenhuis operator in contact homology and descendant recursion in symplectic field theory: Introduction

 When these equations are satisfied, the pair $(\Pi,N)$ is called a Poisson-Nijenhuis structure on $M$.
 The main property, then, is that one can define a sequence of $(2,0)$-tensors $\Pi_k=N^k \circ \Pi$, $k=0,1,2,\ldots$ which are Poisson and are pairwise compatible in the sense that they pairwise form Poisson pencils.
 In particular we get the bihamiltonian structure $(\Pi_0=\Pi, \Pi_1=N \circ \Pi)$.\\

-The theory of Poisson-Nijenhuis structure is very well developed and its relation with integrability is deep.
+The theory of Poisson-Nijenhuis structures is very well developed and its relation with integrability is deep.
 In particular the study of the spectrum of $N$ plays a fundamental role, in that the eigenvalues of $N$ form a system of commuting symmetries in bihamiltonian recursion (see for instance \cite{MM},\cite{KSM},\cite{DLF}).\\

-The first part of the paper deals with the contact homology case.
-In contact homology, thanks to the total absence of non-constant nodal configurations (due to the maximum principle for holomorphic curves in symplectizations), we prove that the knowledge of $N$ and of the primary theory (contact homology differential $X$, with no descendants) is sufficient to completely reconstruct the descendant vector fields $X_{\alpha,n}$ as differential operators in the variables associated to Reeb orbits on contact homology.\\
+The first part of the paper deals with contact homology of contact manifolds.
+In this case, thanks to the total absence of non-constant nodal configurations (due to the maximum principle for holomorphic curves in symplectizations), we prove that the knowledge of $N$ and of the primary theory (contact homology differential $X$, with no descendants) is sufficient to completely reconstruct the descendant vector fields $X_{\alpha,n}$ as differential operators in the variables associated to Reeb orbits on contact homology.\\

-In the case of full rational SFT (of any target stable Hamiltonian structure), our bihamiltonian recursion is slightly less effective because of the presence of non-constant nodal curves.
-Formally the result is similar, i.e. the descendant Hamiltonians $\Ih_{\alpha,n}$ satisfy recursion relations which are completely analogus to bihamiltonian recursion for a pair of bivectors $\Pi,\omega$, where $\Pi$ is the natural Poisson structure on the SFT homology algebra and $\omega$ is a \emph{graded symmetric} even bivector which is the SFT-generalization of $N$. \\
+In the case of full rational SFT our bihamiltonian recursion is slightly less effective because of the presence of non-constant nodal curves.
+Formally the result is similar, i.e. the descendant Hamiltonians $\Ih_{\alpha,n}$ satisfy recursion relations which are completely analogous to bihamiltonian recursion for a pair of bivectors $\Pi,\omega$, where $\Pi$ is the natural Poisson structure on the SFT homology algebra and $\omega$ is a \emph{graded symmetric} even bivector which is the SFT-generalization of $N$. \\

 In any case this looks like a fundamental step in understanding the relation between completeness of the contact homology vector field system, or the SFT Hamiltonian system, and the underlying symplectic topology of the target manifold.
 Indeed the full information is contained in the non-equivariant correlators forming $N$ and $\omega$, and we plan to study the consequences in a subsequent publication.\\